Modern Slavery Statement 2017/2018

 Cartridge Save does not tolerate any form of slavery and human trafficking.

-If provided with strong evidence that one of our suppliers has broken a local law regarding slavery and human trafficking, we will notify them of a 90 day deadline by which the supplier must provide strong evidence that the compliance issue has been resolved.
+If provided with strong evidence that one of our suppliers practices slavery or human trafficking, we will notify them of a 90 day deadline by which the supplier must provide strong evidence that the compliance issue has been resolved.
 At present we have not found any evidence of human trafficking and slavery in our supply chain.

 Cartridge Save will never knowingly conduct business with organisations involved with human slavery or trafficking.